v1.3.0.0

 ◆ separator()

-String separator ( )
+string separator ( )

 Returns the native directory separator: "/" under Unix and "\" under Windows.
 Note: You do not need to use this function to build file paths.
 You can always use "/" and it will be adjusted if needed.